codecentric/dev-friday-browserify/tasks.markdown

 ## Browserify Transforms

 1. Extract the two Handlebars template from index.html into a separate files and use the Browserify transform [hbsfy](https://github.com/epeli/node-hbsfy) to precompile them at build time.
+    1. Install `hbsfy` from npm
+    1. Modify `package.json` so that the hbsfy transform is used.
+Make sure to update the `build` as well as the `watch` target.
+    1. Extract templates from index.html
+    1. Hint: Because the todo template uses a Handlebars helper, you need to do a bit more:
+        1. Instead of `var Handlebars = require('handlebars')` you now need `var Handlebars = require('hbsfy/runtime');`.
+        1. Pull the three lines beginning with `Handlebars.registerHelper` from to the top of the file.
+Put them directly after `var Handlebars = require('hbsfy/runtime');`.